 These experiments or speedboat projects are characterized by stand-alone teams, absolute freedom in the choice of tools, fast results, and independence from all other projects.
 In other words, companies are ready to spend time and money testing ideas to generate precious insights.

-Modern management consulting companies powered by vendors are capable of giving clients a much more extended perspective on what can actually be done to solve this or that problem.
+Modern management consulting companies powered by vendors are capable of giving clients a much more extended perspective on what can be done to solve this or that problem.

-Execution: from Global to Step-by-Step
+Execution: From Global to Step-by-Step

-Innovations rule this world which means that transformation is a constant process of changes in business as well.
-Years ago we could expect ready-made software solutions to match any big company: complex ERP systems could be installed once and for all to attune all the internal processes and operations.
+Innovations rule this world, which means that transformation is a constant process of changes in business as well.
+Years ago, we could expect ready-made software solutions to match any big company: complex ERP systems could be installed once and for all to attune all the internal processes and operations.

 That is the reason why businesses should accept the value of the step-by-step execution approach.

 Companies that really want to go the way of digital transformation need to be ready that this process has become longer and more puzzling.
-Taking a step by step approach will lead companies to more efficient execution.
+Taking a step-by-step approach will lead companies to more efficient execution.

 The very paradigm of management consulting is transforming from within: key elements of management consulting, such as information accumulation, expertise, insight, and execution, are evolving under the pressure of clients’ requests and the rise of technologies.

 The majority of companies have realized that the data they generate is a valuable asset, and they need experts to collect, work, and process it correctly to make data-driven decisions.
 New tools, technologies, and approaches, such as AI & IoT for data collection or innovation centers, are getting deserved appreciation and popularity.